You likely spent weeks or even months planning for the holidays.

 January may seem interminable, but you can make it a little more tolerable.

 First, be aware of the outside factors that are impacting your state of mind.
 Did you know that Jan.
 24 has earned the title of the most “depressing” day of the year?
-According to British psychologist, Dr. Cliff Arnalls of Cardiff University, there are three reasons why this day can wreak havoc on our mood:
+There are multiple reasons cited:

-Second, try to redirect your thinking.
-Even if you aren’t feeling positive, redirecting your negativity can help your psyche.
+Try to redirect your thinking.
+Even if you aren’t feeling positive, redirecting your negativity may help your psyche.
 Think of one good thing in your life, practice gratitude and search out some humor.

 For more information about seasonal depression, visit our website: https://genesight.com/blog/patient/tips-to-cope-with-seasonal-affective-disorder-sad/.